Initial Cybersecurity Concept

 8. High-Level Cybersecurity Functions

-• [Supplier-Owned] Authentication (derived from 30 accepted requirements).
+• [Supplier-Owned] Diagnostic security (derived from 19 accepted requirements).

-• [Supplier-Owned] Diagnostic security (derived from 30 accepted requirements).
+• [Supplier-Owned] Cybersecurity requirement handling (derived from 16 accepted requirements).

-• [Supplier-Owned] Cybersecurity requirement handling (derived from 17 accepted requirements).
+• [Supplier-Owned] Authentication (derived from 15 accepted requirements).

 • [Supplier-Owned] Key management (derived from 13 accepted requirements).